Skip to content

 Eden Project Harvest

 It’s that exciting time of the year when gardeners are harvesting their bounty (and not so joyfully sharing with various critters!).
-If you have herbs or produce to share with the Glen House Food Pantry please help us to track the donations when you drop it off via our online 2024 Eden Project form.
+If you have herbs or produce to share with the Glen House Food Pantry we will be asking you to help us to track the donations when you drop it off via our online 2025 Eden Project form, when it becomes available.
 If you cannot drop-off your produce at the food pantry, bring it to church on Sunday mornings and deposit in the basket(s) provided and note your donation on the form alongside the produce basket.
 We will deliver your donation to the Glen House Food Pantry.
-So far our Eden Project gardeners have donated over 140 pounds of herbs and produce.
+Last year our Eden Project gardeners donated over 140 pounds of herbs and produce.
 Although they do not weigh much, herbs are a high-value produce item, very much treasured by food pantry shoppers.

 Helpful Links